Guided Tours - Morro Bay Nature Tours

 The Harbor Seal

-One of the most enduring marine mammals of Morro Bay's harbor is the harbor seal, Phoca vitulina.
+One of the most endearing marine mammals of Morro Bay's harbor is the harbor seal, Phoca vitulina.
 It differs from the better known California sea lion by lacking ear flaps, nor does it have the use of its hind limbs in walking like the sea lion.
 It is common to hear the harbor seals snorting as they lounge in the shallow water.
 This is due to their unique v-shaped nostrils.
 Harbor seals also differ from sea lions by having a distinct pattern of spots which can help biologists identify individuals.
 When you are paddling in shallow along the sand spit, please respect the harbor seals' need for resting periods and go around them without causing them to dive and swim away.

 Interested in more marine life videos taken in Morro Bay harbor?
 Check out our YouTube channel!